 In order to protect yourself and your possessions in the event of an apartment flood, fire or theft incident, it is a good idea to get a renters insurance policy.
 This can usually be added on to any existing policy, such as your car insurance, and is very inexpensive.
 The average renter’s insurance premium is $12 a month!
 Check out this guide that explains everything you need to know about renters insurance.

 Transportation Depending on how far away your new digs are, you’ll want to consider any transportation costs.
 With limited parking availability on campus for students, it’s best to find a plan to walk, bike or take the CyRide bus.
 All routes in Ames are free for ISU students with their ID card!
-To get an idea of your nearest CyRide bus stop, click here.
+To get an idea of your route and nearest stops checkout CyRide bus stops.

 If you’re moving to an apartment off campus, you’ll need your own furniture, dishes, cooking utensils and other household items.
 The list of needed essentials can be long, so it’s always a good idea to check with your roommates first before you commit to buying anything.
 Thrift stores and sites like Craigslist are a great places to look for affordable furnishings.
 Here’s a handy list of the things you may want to split up with your roommates!